crazycooky77/lego_collection/README.md

 <img src='static/images/readme/validator-pep8.webp' alt='PEP8 Validator Results'>

 #### WAVE
 All pages were checked with WAVE.
-There are some Alerts, however nothing unexpected.
+There are Alerts on some pages, however nothing unexpected.
 All errors were resolved.

 <img src='static/images/readme/validator-wave.webp' alt='Wave Validator Results'>